bdsatish/drik-panchanga/README.md

 One-page calendar PDF
 ---------------------

-`generate_panchanga_calendar.py` creates a single-page A4 landscape calendar covering 14 consecutive Gregorian months.
+`generate_panchanga_calendar.py` creates a single-page A4 calendar for 14
+consecutive months.
+It is a compact yet comprehensive panchanga that lists both _sauramāna_ (solar) and _cāndramāna_ (lunar) elements: tithi, nakshatra, yoga, vaara, solar date, festivals and eclipses too!
 Each day shows:

 * `T`: tithi number at local sunrise (01-15); blue ink is Sukla, dark ink in italics is Krsna
 * `N`: nakshatra number (01-27)